MetOffice/CSET/docs/source/getting-started/run_full_cylc_workflow.rst

 * Set the ``Number of models`` to 2, as we want to assess two different models.

+* Keep the Cutout Subarea set to False.

 .. image:: cset_uiA.png
     :alt: Screenshot of the CSET GUI for Cycling and Model options.